MicrosoftDocs/cpp-docs/docs/dotnet/how-to-create-clr-console-applications-cpp-cli.md

 ---
-description: "Learn more about: How to: Create CLR Console Applications (C++/CLI)"
 title: "How to: Create CLR Console Applications (C++/CLI)"
 description: "Learn how to create CLR Console App projects to use C++/CLI in Visual Studio." ms.date: 12/08/2020